 As part of this program, solid waste and recycling rates for Port St. Lucie residents are locked in through fiscal year 2019/2020.
 Residents currently pay $22.36 per month for trash pickup twice a week, recycling pickup once a week and yard waste pickup once a week.
 That rate for those services including single stream recycling will remain through 2020.

-How to Prepare Recyclables and Use Your New Carts
+How to Prepare Recyclables and Use Your Carts

-All household recyclables will conveniently go into one cart; there is no need to sort items.
+All household recyclables conveniently go into one cart; there is no need to sort items.